 The top trends affecting the retail industry: a guide for graduate job hunters

-Retail is a changing sector.
+Retail is a rapidly-changing sector.
 To succeed in the recruitment process for a graduate role it is vital that you are aware of the trends affecting the industry and consumer spending.
 You will need to know how these trends affect:

 - the retail industry as a whole

 - the retailer that you have applied for

 - the retailer’s competitors.

 Why do graduates need to know about retail trends?